marvin-c-offiah/smartmediacenter/README.md

 In any case, you want to replace the useless audio in the video with something much more appropriate to the visual content, in your view, and pretend like it's really part of the video.
 One way to do this is, of course, manually: Mute the audio in the video resource and dig out and open what you want to hear in separate audio player instances running in parallel.
 Even more time consuming, you could use some video studio software to create new video files that include the audio you want in it.
 But all of that can become very irritating at some point, having to recollect, fine-tune and start what goes together every time for hundreds of such audio-video playback combinations.
 Switching the combination spontaneously several times a day?
 Even more irritating.
 And you will not be doing that as frequently and spontaneously as you would like to.

 The alternative is, to have a software manage all that.
 One that allows you to simply select and play a ready-made setup like this, we'll call it a **Virtual Channel**, from a list.
-So the heart of the configuration for the SmartMediaCenter Service, is simply in editing the lists of Media Resources (audio and video) and their combinations, playback volumes and playback devices (speaker or headphone, screen or projector) in such Virtual Channel configurations.
+So the heart of the configuration of that software, is simply in editing the lists of so-called **Media Resources** (audio and video) and their combinations, playback volumes and playback devices (speaker or headphone, screen or projector) in such Virtual Channel configurations.
+Those can then launched and switched over and over again through a graphical user interface on a smartphone, just like zapping through the channel list on television.
+Even better, if your current geographic location according to your phone's GPS determines wether playback should be started or stopped right now.

-All this gives rise to the following software components:
+All these features are realized by SmartMediaCenter, which includes the following software components:

 ## Software components